ANormalRaft/ToolForme/README.md

 - Since the mod's Bindings config only handles item IDs without data components, there isn't a way to handle items that rely on data components to be properly uniquely defined; such as modular items

 ## Configanigans
-Here is what you can modify in the config:

-> Item Timer
+Item Timer
->> The amount of time in ticks that the transformation should last
+>The amount of time in ticks that the transformation should last

-> Player Cooldown
+Player Cooldown
->>The amount of time in ticks that the player can activate the transformation ability again.
+>The amount of time in ticks that the player can activate the transformation ability again.
 Should always be higher than the Item Timer

-> Scaling (True by default)
+Scaling (True by default)
->> Whether or not to apply the mod's intended scaling formula.
+> Whether or not to apply the mod's intended scaling formula.
 If false, the damage attribute of the *Forme item* will remain untouched. the Multiplier config will have no effect

->Multiplier (Default: x1.25)
+Multiplier (Default: x1.25)
->> The multiplier used in the scaling formula
+>The multiplier used in the scaling formula

->Bindings
+Bindings
->> These are the specifications of what *Forme item* should be bound to what base items.
+>These are the specifications of what *Forme item* should be bound to what base items.
 Two formats exist: Regex and "super specific string that is formatted like a list" (see details in the actual config).
 Multiple base items can be bound to a *Forme item*

-> Death Reset (Enabled by default)
+Death Reset (Enabled by default)
->> If both the Item Timer and the Player Cooldown should be reset, as well as if the *Forme item* (if any) should be reverted to its base form upon player death
+>If both the Item Timer and the Player Cooldown should be reset, as well as if the *Forme item* (if any) should be reverted to its base form upon player death

-> Loyalty Cooldowns
+Loyalty Cooldowns
->> In order to keep a thrown *Forme item* trident within its slot, I opted to use the technique used by Combat+ (https://modrinth.com/mod/combatplus-core)'s `keepLoyaltyTridents` functionality, but made the thrown trident cooldown configurable
+>In order to keep a thrown *Forme item* trident within its slot, I opted to use the technique used by Combat+ (https://modrinth.com/mod/combatplus-core)'s `keepLoyaltyTridents` functionality, but made the thrown trident cooldown configurable

->AStages Sealing (False by default)
+AStages Sealing (False by default)
->> If the mod AStages is present and if this is true, all *Formes* will be locked behind their own stage programmatically set as the string "(mod):(item):toolforme_stage"
+>If the mod AStages is present and if this is true, all *Formes* will be locked behind their own stage programmatically set as the string "(mod):(item):toolforme_stage"

-> Riptide fix (Disabled by default)
+Riptide fix (Disabled by default)
->> Imagine having a trident that allows having Riptide and Loyalty at the same time.
+>Imagine having a trident that allows having Riptide and Loyalty at the same time.
 Riptide when you're in water, throw that thang when not in water.
 Unfortunately, I cannot provide the datapack that slaps some sense into the riptide component data to allow it to coexist with loyalty without making it non-disable-able, but I can make riptide tridents throwable :)) (that's what it does)